Sizing Heat Transfer Stations in District Heating

 with the storage volume VstV_{\text{st}}, the density ρ\rho, the specific heat capacity cpc_p, the temperature difference ΔT\Delta T (typically 45 K when heating from 10 to 55 °C) and the charging time tcharget_{\text{charge}}.

-The advantage of a storage system lies in its lower connection power: the storage tank can be charged over a longer period (e.g. 2 to 4 hours), so that the network peak output is lower.
-A disadvantage is the legionella risk at storage temperatures below 60 °C, which requires regular thermal disinfection.
+The advantage of a storage system is its lower connection power: the tank can be charged over a longer period, say 2 to 4 hours, so the network peak output stays lower.
+The drawback is the legionella risk at storage temperatures below 60 °C, which calls for regular thermal disinfection.

 Direct preparation (instantaneous principle)

-In a fresh water station, the drinking water is heated in a flow-through mode via a plate heat exchanger.
-No hot drinking water is stored, which practically eliminates the legionella risk.
-However, this variant requires a significantly higher peak output, since the entire tap demand must be met in real time.
+In a fresh water station, the drinking water is heated in flow-through mode through a plate heat exchanger.
+Because no hot drinking water is stored, the legionella risk practically disappears.
+In return, this variant needs a much higher peak output, since the entire tap demand must be met in real time.

 For a single-family house with a peak tap demand of about 15 l/min at 45 °C and a cold water temperature of 10 °C, this yields: